Use Your Maiden Name Even After a Name Change

 Picture changing your name as a high-stakes game where you're juggling two identities: your maiden name and your married name.

-Only when you've updated all your documents can you finally shift from your maiden name to your married name, preventing any identity "cracks" in your smooth changeover.
+Only after updating all your documents can you fully shift from your maiden name to your married name, preventing any identity "cracks" in the transition.

 Managing multiple identities